a-b-street/abstreet/docs/design/intersections.md

 Ah, the problem with just extending geometry...
 I think turns need to be polylines sometimes.
 Need to do the merging all the way at the end, unfortunately...

+## Nicer turn geometry

+Take the current turn-as-a-line thing, make it a box, and use that corner as a control point or something for a curve.